jonnypetraglia/StartupSaver/readme.txt

 1.----------Config---------------

-Delay: the amount of time before StartupSaver launches the first program.
+Delay: the amount of time (in seconds) before StartupSaver launches the first program.

 Show "Starting" window: shows window when StartupSaver.exe is run.